AFDSI/jay.dev/pages/content/amp-dev/documentation/courses/chapter-3/index-resources.md

 If a collection may be unmanageably large, then it can be decomposed into smaller groupings.
 E.g. a large A-Z index may be decomposed into smaller collections: A-C, D-F, etc.

-By using an rdf:List or rdf:Seq to order the association between the index and its contents we retain the notion of ordering.
-Where the index is a permanent collection, with all contents known at the time of publishing, then an rdf:List is the best structure.
-Otherwise use an rdf:Seq.
+By using an `rdf:List` or `rdf:Seq` to order the association between the index and its contents we retain the notion of ordering.
+Where the index is a permanent collection, with all contents known at the time of publishing, then an `rdf:List` is the best structure.
+Otherwise use an `rdf:Seq`.
 These RDF data structures can easily be generated and maintained using an asynchronous indexing system, avoiding the need to rebuild all the indexes whenever the underlying data changes.
 However for a large number of different indexes or variations the time spent building these indexes can be expensive.

 ## Related